xxobenxx/Book-A-PetSitter/README.md

 ```

 2. **Configure the environment variables**
-Create a .env file in the provider directory and add your MongoDB (or other database) connection string:
+Create a .env file in the server directory and add your MongoDB (or other database) connection string:
 ```sh
 MONGO_URI=mongodb://your_mongodb_uri
 ```